wedsonlima/wedsonlima/README.md

 ### About Personal Projects

-I have a new idea for a big project every weekday and the pile of them is starting to look at me in a very strange way (just like my list of unread books).
+I have a new idea for a big project every weekday and the pile of them are starting to look at me in a very strange way (just like the pile of unread books).

 --